 Leading research universities and institutes across all regions of the globe help select emerging scientific leaders to nominate as Schmidt Science Fellows.
 We have identified science and engineering instituions based on a strong track record of producing field-leading PhD candidates and by using objective third-party rankings of the leading scientific research universities.
 We continually assess our list of participating universities and plan to expand the program in future years.
 Institutions interested in becoming nominating bodies for the Program should make an inquiry here.

-We are looking for the brightest minds in the Natural Sciences, Engineering, Mathematics and Computing.
-Natural Sciences includes Chemistry, Biology (including Neurobiology), Physics, Astronomy, and Earth Sciences.
+We are looking for the brightest minds in the Natural Sciences (Astronomy, Biology, Chemistry, Physics, and Earth Sciences), Engineering, Mathematics, or Computing – and all sub-disciplines therein.

 Schmidt Science Fellows can conduct their research during their Fellowship year in any laboratory around the world that is an appropriate fit for their scientific pivot and where the Principal Investigator is committed to supporting the work of the Fellow.
 The Schmidt Science Fellows program helps facilitate the placement process.
 To learn more, please see the our Placement information and see which laboratories have hosted our Fellows in past years.